trannga2097/A_job_portal_website/README.md

-# A_social_network_website
+# A_job_portal_website
-this is a school project using by Github for Scum
+this is a university project using by Github for Scum